Whitepaper

 Emotional StabilityExecutionCourageous, Adaptable

-The Stori meta-traits are designed to align with their Big Five anchors while preserving the distinctiveness of the Stori framework.
-Formal construct validity studies are planned as assessment data scales.
+The Stori meta-traits align with their Big Five anchors while preserving the distinctiveness of the Stori framework.
+In practice they are observed from interview evidence, while the Big Five is measured from self-report — two independent readings of the same facets.
+Formal construct-validity studies are planned as assessment data scales.

 8. Interview intelligence: the evidence layer